Magical girl: Europe and the United States

 Similar to Japan, the transforming heroine concept coined by Sailor Moon saw popularity when the show was broadcast overseas in the 1990s due to the girl power movement taking place in Europe and the United States at the time.
 The influence of Sailor Moon has led magical girls to be associated with superheroines in the West.
 Notable examples include W.I.T.C.H.
 (2001) and Winx Club (2004) in Italy; and Totally Spies!
 (2001), LoliRock (2014), and Miraculous: Tales of Ladybug & Cat Noir (2015) in France.

-Animated series from the United States, including The Powerpuff Girls (1998), Bee and PuppyCat (2013), Steven Universe (2013), Star vs. the Forces of Evil (2015), and Magical Girl Friendship Squad (2020), have been influenced by magical girl themes and reference them.
+Animated series from the United States, including The Powerpuff Girls (1998), Bee and PuppyCat (2013), Steven Universe (2013), Star vs. the Forces of Evil (2015), Magical Girl Friendship Squad (2020), and Adventure Time: Fionna and Cake (2023) have been influenced by magical girl themes and reference them.
 Characters in My Little Pony: Equestria Girls are described as "full-time students and part-time magical pony girls".

 The influence of the genre has also been seen in Western comics and graphic novels, such as Agents of the Realm (2014), Zodiac Starforce (2015), and Sleepless Domain (2015).

 Critical analysis

 Magical girl series have been linked to female empowerment since the 1970s, from exploring female sexuality to weaponizing femininity.
-Aside from feminine gender norms from the genre's defiance against female gender roles, the magical girl genre has also influenced a shift in male gender norms as the stigma between traditional femininity and weakness were removed.
+In addition to challenging female gender roles, the magical girl genre has also influenced a shift in male gender norms, as the stigma which associated traditional femininity with weakness was removed.

 Akiko Shimada's 2011 dissertation Representations of Girls in Japanese Magical Girl TV Animation Programmes from 1966 to 2003 and Japanese Female Audiences' Understanding of Them references Yokokawa (1991) and Murase (2000) who state that in Japanese language, the word "shojo" is always used in third person.
 Young girls do not refer to themselves as "shojo".
 This reflects on how narratives about shojo are crafted from a third-party, often male lens.